rohrerj/scion/doc/dev/design/FABRID.rst

 The control service for FABRID is responsible for maintaining the AS-operator-configured FABRID policies and intra-AS paths, and making them accessible for its routers, its endhosts and other remote control services.
 We distinguish between a FABRID policy identifier and a policy index.
-The policy identifier is used to uniqely identify a FABRID policy, whereas the policy index has to me small (1 byte) and depends on the used AS interfaces.
+The policy identifier is used to uniquely identify a FABRID policy, whereas the policy index has to me small (1 byte) and depends on the used AS interfaces.
-Hence, a policy index is mapped to a policy indentifer using the *IndexIdentifierMap*, which can be fetched from the control service.
+Hence, a policy index is mapped to a policy identifier using the *IndexIdentifierMap*, which can be fetched from the control service.
 The policies are defined between interface pairs and for the last AS on the path also per interface - IP range pair.
 Through gRPC, border routers can query the control service for the list of supported policies, as well as the mapping from policies to MPLS labels.